 Patio furniture can be expensive.
 Fortunately, you can put your woodworking skills to good use and build some great pieces of patio furniture for a lot less than it would cost to buy (and you'll have the benefit of knowing just how well you built it!)

 While this project isn't technically difficult to build, it is time-consuming.
-Plan on 30-40 hours before you get to the finishing stage, and probably at least 20-30 more for finishing, depending on whether you choose to stain or paint the project.
+Plan on 30 to 40 hours before you get to the finishing stage, and probably at least 20 to 30 more for finishing, depending on whether you choose to stain or paint the project.
 You can build it out of any hardwood or pine.
 Redwood would be a terrific choice for staining, or poplar if you want to paint the project.

 No matter how you choose to finish this glider rocker for two, you'll have a piece of patio furniture that your guests will truly admire!